Sunnyside – Murrells Inlet, South Carolina

 With the labor of slaves – 87 recorded in 1850 – Alston became a prominent rice grower after receiving Woodbourne from his parents in 1841.
 Alston penned his life experiences for his grandson in a book that covered topics such as owning slaves, growing rice, and recreation.
 The book was published as a memoir by the University of South Carolina Press and titled Rice Planter and Sportsman.

 Today Sunnyside is a wedding and event site.
-The property is listed in the National Register as part of the Murrells Inlet Historic District, which says the following about the area:
+The property is listed in the National Register as part of the Murrells Inlet Historic District:

 The Murrells Inlet Historic District contains a significant concentration of buildings which visually reflect the transition of the area from adjoining estates of two nineteenth-century rice planters into a twentieth century resort community.
 In the mid-nineteenth century, homes were built for two prominent Georgetown County rice planters, Jacob Motte Alston and Dr. Allard Belin Flagg.
 After the lands began to be subdivided in the early twentieth century, a small community of summer houses developed.